Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning

 \subsection{Greater heterogeneity with \algoName}

-We here illustrate how \algoName can seamlessly extend classic models by leveraging its flexibility to represent a greater level of agent heterogeneity.
-Specifically, we extend the KS model with heterogeneous capital productivities and then extend the RBC model with heterogeneity both in capital and labour productivities.
+We illustrate here how \algoName can seamlessly extend classic models by leveraging its flexibility to represent a greater level of agent heterogeneity.
+Specifically, we extend the KS model with heterogeneous capital productivities and then extend the RBC model with heterogeneity in both capital and labour productivities.

-\textbf{KS with heterogeneous capital returns.} We extend the KS by dividing the $n=20$ agents into three groups, respectively with low, middle and high capital productivity.
+\textbf{KS with heterogeneous capital returns.} We extend the KS model by dividing the $n=20$ agents into three groups, respectively with low, middle and high capital productivity.
 Specifically, we assign 14 agents (or 70\% of the total) to the middle productivity group, and 6 agents (or 30\% of the total) equally between the low and high productivity groups.
 Although this assignment is largely arbitrary, the described proportions were selected to resemble those of a normal distribution, where roughly 70\% of the data falls within one standard deviation of the mean and 30\% lies in the two tails.
 We perform two experiments, with either mild or marked differences in capital productivity among the three groups.
 To be more precise, in the `mild' experiment we let the three productivities $\kappa^i$ be $\{ 0.8, 1.0, 1.2 \}$, while in the `marked' experiment we let them be $\{ 0.0, 1.0, 1.2\}$.
 As capital productivities have an immediate effect on capital returns via Eq.~\eqref{eq:returns_and_wages}, this KS extension can neatly represent the heterogeneous returns on capital of real economies \cite{xavier2021wealth}.

 The left panel of Figure~\ref{fig:marlbc_results} reports the Lorenz curves, and the corresponding Gini indices, of the original KS experiment (blue dots) as well as of the mildly heterogeneous experiment (orange squares) and markedly heterogeneous experiment (green triangles).
 The graph nicely illustrates how the introduction of heterogeneous capital productivity, and hence of heterogeneous capital returns, allows for the modelling of more unequal economies, with Gini indices increasing to 0.33 and 0.61 in the mildly and markedly heterogeneous returns models.
 Different capital returns also give rise to different marginal propensities to consume as reported in the centre panel of Figure~\ref{fig:marlbc_results}.
 Specifically, the graph shows a scatter plot of the consumption fraction as a function of wealth for the markedly heterogeneous experiment.